MSLekha25/speaker-series-2025/0316_DNLH_FLASK_OPENAPI/ReadMe.md

 1. Greeting & Session Overview:
    - “Good morning, everyone!
 I’m Mucharla Sreelekha, and today I’ll show you how to build an intelligent Flask API that interacts with Azure OpenAI.”

+   "Imagine a world where applications understand and respond to users just like a human assistant.
+    Think of ChatGPT, but embedded seamlessly into your own applications.
+Sounds exciting, right?"

    - “In the next 20 minutes, we’ll explore our project’s architecture, dive into the core code, and see a live demo where we send a sample prompt to our API.”

 2. Session Objectives: